Steven Tepper: Career

-In 2014, Tepper joined Arizona State University as Dean and Director of the Herberger Institute for Design and the Arts, the national largest comprehensive design and arts college at a research university.
+In 2014, Tepper joined Arizona State University as Dean and Director of the Herberger Institute for Design and the Arts, the nation's largest comprehensive design and arts college at a research university.
 Tepper created a new film school in 2019 and secured permission from legendary actor Sidney Poitier and his family in 2021 to name the school the Sidney Poitier New American Film School.
 Under Tepper's leadership, the Institute has expanded from Tempe, AZ into 3 additional cities with state-of-the-art facilities in downtown Phoenix (Fusion on First), downtown Mesa (MIX Center), and downtown LA (ASU California Center).
 The Media and Immersive Experience Center (MIX) opened in August 2022.
+In the summer of 2023, Tepper led the integration of the historic Fashion Institute for Design and Merchandising in downtown L.A. into ASU as the 6th school in the Herberger Institute, now named ASU FIDM.

+In 2024, Tepper was named the 21st president of Hamilton College in Clinton, New York.
+The Hamilton College Board of Trustees unanimously elected Tepper in January 2024, following a nationwide search that included input from faculty, students, and alumni.
+He succeeded David Wippman who retired after eight years as president.
+His term began on July 1, 2024.

 Academic Work

 Tepper’s research focuses on creativity, higher education, creative work and careers, cultural policy and cultural conflict.
 He has written and spoken extensively about creativity in higher education and has been featured in the Chronicle of Higher Education, Inside Higher Education, Fast Company, and the Huffington Post.
 In 2011, he was interviewed by Jeffrey Brown on PBS NewHour to discuss his research on cultural conflict.